o3de/community/guides/o3de-code-review-guidelines.md

 ## Change Author Guidelines

-A set of guidelines for those making changes and creating PRs (the PR author)
+A set of guidelines for those making changes and creating PRs (the PR author).

+> Note: There may be situations where the responsibility of shepherding a PR through review falls to someone who is not the originator of the change.
+For the purposes of this document all such roles fall under 'Change Author' as the individual is still responsible for the work being reviewed.

 ### Keep it short